louis-tru/quark/docs/CURRENT_WORK.md

 ## Active Theme

+The `aa-side-refactor` rendering-quality thread is now at a stage closeout:
+AASide has replaced the old AAFuzz/UI-compensation approach for normal GUI drawing, and the branch is intended to be merged back to `master`.

+The next rendering-quality theme should be a higher-precision Compute AA path for Metal/Vulkan-class backends, with AASide retained as the fast GL/GLES fallback.
+Detailed AA notes live in `docs/GPU_2D_ANTIALIASING.md`.

-The current major thread is GPU rendering quality after the GL/Metal backend alignment:
+The current rendering architecture remains:

 - Common Canvas behavior has moved into `src/render/gpu_canvas.*`.
 - GL backend behavior lives in `src/render/gl/gl_canvas.*` and `src/render/gl/gl_command.*`.
 - Metal backend behavior lives in `src/render/metal/mtl_canvas.*` and `src/render/metal/mtl_render.*`.
 - GL is usually the behavior reference; Metal should match semantics without copying GL state-machine habits blindly.
-- The next exploratory theme is improving `AASide` into a GPU-only signed-side edge AA path.
-Detailed notes live in `docs/GPU_2D_ANTIALIASING.md`.

 ## Recent Local State Observed